paukes/PJKA_website/content/authors/admin/_index.md

 - Visitors
 ---

+Hey there!
+Thanks for the interest in my work.
+Here you'll find links and info to all my current research activities.
+In short, I'm interested in how a changing climate influences carbon cycling in arctic and sub-arctic systems.

-Pieter Aukes is currently a Postdoctoral Fellow at Wilfrid Laurier University.
-He is interested in how a changing climate influences carbon cycling in arctic and sub-arctic systems, specifically through the impact on carbon fate, ecosystem functioning, and drinking water quality.
+I am currently a Postdoctoral Fellow at Wilfrid Laurier University, working with [Dr. Jason Venkiteswaran](https://jjvenky.github.io/#jjvenky.github.io) and [Dr. Sherry Schiff](https://uwaterloo.ca/environmental-geochemistry/).
+My research involves field work and laboratory experiments to gain a better understanding of the processes governing carbon fate and the influence of carbon on ecosystem functioning and drinking water quality.